-Students may submit a task (other than class tasks and oral tasks) after the due date but a penalty will apply to any mark awarded.

-There will be a 10% deduction per day from the total value of the task for each day that it is late.
-After five days lateness, a zero mark will be given.
+For Stage 6, students may submit a hand-in task (this does not include class tasks, examinations, practical tests etc.) after the due date but a penalty will apply to any mark awarded.
+There will be a 10% deduction per day from the total value of the hand-in task for each day that it is late.
+After five days of lateness, a zero mark will be given.
 Weekends count as two days.